 Morphine is commonly abused.
 People may experience euphoria due to morphine.
 Frequent use of morphine leads to tolerance and dependence.

-What Are the Long-term Effects of Taking Morphine?
+What Are The Long-term Effects Of Taking Morphine?

 When morphine is prescribed by a doctor for the treatment of pain and are taken in the prescribed dosage, they are safe and there is little chance of addiction.
 However, when morphine is not used for medical uses and is abused by being taken in excessive doses, addiction can result and so you should never stop taking it suddenly.
 If you stop taking the drug suddenly withdrawal symptoms can occur.
 The severity of the symptoms will depend on the amount of drug taken and for how long.
 Withdrawal symptoms may include uneasiness, diarrhoea, abdominal cramps, nausea, chills and insomnia.

-What Class of Drug Is Morphine?
+What Class Of Drug Is Morphine?

 Morphine is a class A drug, it is only legal for a person to possess morphine if it has been prescribed for that individual.
 The maximum sentence for unlawful possession is 7 years imprisonment and a fine.
 The maximum sentence for supplying is life imprisonment and a fine.